layer5io/linkerd-service-mesh-workshop/lab-1/README.md

 ## <a name="3"></a> 3 - Enforce mTLS strict mode

-By default, Linkerd automatically enables mutual Transport Layer Security (mTLS) for most HTTP-based communication between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.ntication.security.istio.io/default created
+By default, Linkerd automatically enables mutual Transport Layer Security (mTLS) for most HTTP-based communication between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.

 ## <a name="4"></a> 4 - Confirming Add-ons

 Linkerd, as part of this workshop, is installed with several optional addons like:

 1. [Prometheus](https://prometheus.io/)
 2. [Grafana](https://grafana.com/)
 3. [Jaeger](https://www.jaegertracing.io/)